mknappp/warmup/README.md

 PROGRAM DESIGN AND IMPORTANT CONCEPTS:

 I will have two classes - one being my driver class (MagicSquareDriver) and the other will be a class representing a potential magic square (MagicSquare).

+My java file MagicSquare.java is where the magic happens.
+I have two constructors, one to check existing files for magic squares and the other constructor to create new magic squares in a file with s specified size.